Home | | Help | Contribute | Plug-ins | About | Contact | Search

 Editing tools

-In this chapter, we discuss the general editing facilities present in TeXmacs.
-Besides classical features, like “cut and paste”, “search and replace”, etc., TeXmacs also supports additional functionality which exploits the document structure.
-Examples of such features are “structured cursor movement” and “structured variants”.
-It should be noticed that more traditional functions like “search and replace” also attempt to exploit the structure.
-For instance, when searching in math mode, you will only find matches which are also in math mode.
+In this chapter, we discuss some of the general editing facilities that are implemented in TeXmacs.
+Of course, this includes basic operations that can also be found in other editors: “cut and paste”, “search and replace”, etc. But, more interestingly, some of these facilities take advantage of the additional structure of TeXmacs documents.
+Typical examples of “structured editing features” are “structured cursor movement” and “structured variants”.
+Traditional operations such as “search and replace” also attempt to exploit the document structure.
+For instance, when searching in math mode, you will only find matches that are also in math mode.

 1.Cut and paste

 You can select text and formulas by maintaining the left mouse button.
-In order to delete the selected region, use EditCut.
-In order to copy the selected region, first click on EditCopy.
-Next, paste it as many times as you want to the location of your cursor, using EditPaste.
-Alternatively, you may copy a selected region using the middle mouse button.
+In order to delete the selected region, use EditCut or Ctrl+X. In order to copy the selected region, first click on EditCopy or hit Ctrl+C. Next, paste it as many times as you want to the location of your cursor, using EditPaste or Ctrl+V. Alternatively, you may copy a selected region using the middle mouse button.

 There are two ways to make selections using the keyboard.
-When using the cursor keys left, right, etc. while holding down the button, you may select text while moving around the cursor.
-Alternatively, you may press once to fix a starting position.
+When using the cursor keys , , etc. while holding down the Shift+ button, you may select text while moving around the cursor.
+Alternatively, you may press Ctrl+Space once to fix a starting position.
 When moving around using the cursor keys, the text between the starting position and the current position keeps being selected.
-The selection gets cleared when pressing .
+The selection gets cleared by pressing Ctrl+G.

-Notice that the shortcut also allows you to make structured selections.
-You may select the current word you are in by pressing twice.
-Each additional time you press results in the selection of the smallest structure which englobes the current selection.
-Ultimately, when the entire document gets selected, pressing once more clears the selection.
+Notice that the Ctrl+Space shortcut also allows you to make structured selections.
+You may select the current word you are in by pressing Ctrl+Space twice.
+Each additional time you press Ctrl+Space results in the selection of the smallest structure that englobes the current selection.
+Ultimately, when the entire document gets selected, pressing Ctrl+Space once more clears the selection.

 2.Search and replace

-Usually, text is being searched for in a forward manner, starting from the current cursor position.
-You may also search backwards, using C-r.
-During a search, only text in the same mode and the same language will be found, as those which are active at the position where you started your search.
+During a search, TeXmacs only looks for text in the same mode and language as at the position where you started your search.
 In other words, when searching an in math-mode, you will not find any x's in the ordinary text.
-As a current limitation, the search string can only contain ordinary text and no math-symbols or more complicated structured text.
+As a current limitation, the search string on the search toolbar can only contain ordinary text and no math-symbols or more complicated structured text.
+More complex searches will be discussed below.

 3.Spell checking